joonarafael/unsecure-software/docs/installation_manual.md

 The port number is listed below the `PORTS` column.
 The default port number is `3000`, but it will be automatically assigned to a free port on your machine if port `3000` is already in use.
 For example, one time on my machine the port assignment looked like this: `0.0.0.0:32769->3000/tcp, :::32769->3000/tcp`.
 I reached the application then from [localhost:32769](http://localhost:32769 "Your localhost:32769").

+Sorry for not optimizing the Docker configuration properly (e.g. with a `.dockerignore` file), the image size is quite large.
+The image size could be reduced by excluding unnecessary files and directories from the image build process.

 ### Shutting The Application Down

 To shut down the application and the database, execute the following command in the terminal: